paigeweber13/fine-hardware-visualization/README.md

      https://groups.google.com/forum/#!topic/likwid-users/XDLIHYdeRy4
  - if I compile with g++ things work perfectly.
 If I compile with gcc, I get the error "WARN: Stopping an unknown/not-started region double_flops"

+### Improvements to performance_monitor
+ - now separates sequential and parallel regions, which are registered in init
+ - overloaded init to allow specifying a number of threads instead of enumerating them in a c string
+ - created wrapper function for nextGroup

 ### What other people are doing
  - feel like I could spend weeks just learning about what other tools do